 At Prada, meanwhile, there were already covetable black nylon backpacks, and Loewe had sleek crocodile clutch bags, large leather totes, and variations of the label’s hit Puzzle bag.

-For Fall/Winter 2019, almost every major fashion house had an updated it-bag for men, but few had worked on theirs as thoroughly as Virgil Abloh.
+For Fall/Winter 2019, almost every major fashion house has an updated it-bag for men, but few have worked on theirs as thoroughly as Virgil Abloh.
 In less than a year at Louis Vuitton, he has given us numerous versions of the Keepall: glow-in-the-dark; iridescent; semi-transparent neon pink and yellow; soft gray, and oversized black monogram-embossed in puffer material.
-This season also also gave us medium and purse-like mini versions of Louis Vuitton’s signature retro travel trunks.
+This season also brings us medium and purse-like mini versions of Louis Vuitton’s signature retro travel trunks.

 Historically, men and bags have had a complicated relationship.
 Google the two words together and you’ll find anxiety-laden questions along the lines of “Are man bags acceptable?”
 “Can a man carry a purse?”
 “How to wear a man bag?” and “What do you put in a man bag?”
 In the past, the rigid idea of masculinity allowed a backpack, a briefcase, or ideally nothing at all, stuffing your essentials into one’s pockets.
 In fact, the very term “man bag” is an awkward attempt at emasculation.